 A bond is an agreement between a company and an investor.
 In return for an investment, the company agrees to pay the investor a fixed rate of interest, as well as returning the capital at the end of the agreed period.
 The Minerva Bond is one of a series of loan notes issued by Minerva Lending plc as part of a Secured Note Programme to be listed on the Main Securities Market of the Irish Stock Exchange.

-This Minerva Bond offers up to 7% gross interest per annum for a fixed term of up to five years.
+This Minerva Bond offers up to 7% gross interest per annum for a fixed term of up to five years from the initial opening date of the offer.
 The interest payments (known as a ‘coupons’) are paid every six months.
 The investment is secured against loans made by Minerva Lending, which will be made in line with the stringent procedures and restrictions placed on us as a result of our listed status on the Irish Stock Exchange.

 The Minerva Bond is secured against a portfolio of cash and loans which belong to Minerva Lending plc.
 In turn, the loans we make are secured against assets.
 This means we have a ‘charge’ (or control) over a Borrower’s assets, should they default on their repayments.
 Typical assets include commercial and residential property, receivables, stock and work-in-progress, chattels, insurance contracts, and securities.
 In this way, your investment is asset-backed.
 However, there is no guarantee that in the event of a default the realisable value of the assets will be sufficient to ensure repayment of your investment in full and, as result, your capital is still at risk.